tittooin/mahesevapoint/replit.md

 # Overview

 This is a full-stack web application built with Express.js, React, and PostgreSQL.
-The application features a modern UI built with shadcn/ui components and Tailwind CSS, with a backend API using Express.js and Drizzle ORM for database operations.
+The application is a Maharashtra E-Seva Kendra rent agreement calculator that helps users calculate total costs for rent agreements including government charges and service fees.
+Successfully migrated from Lovable to Replit environment with proper routing and security practices.

 # User Preferences